isaacdnew/isaacdnew.github.io/content/_index.md

 ---
 title: "Isaac Newcomb"
 date: 2021-12-15T17:51:00-04:00
-description: "I'm a studying mechanical engineer, musician and 3D-printing enthusiast."
+description: "I'm a musician and 3D-printing enthusiast studying mechanical engineering at Cornell."
 ---

 Get to know me in my [bio](about).
 Also check out my